eddylin2015/H3C-CM446-10-2025-C/Lab01_GettingStartedWithH3CNetWorkDevices.md

 After completing the Lab, you will be able to:

--log in to a device via a console port.
+- log in to a device via a console port.
--log in to a device via Telnet
+- log in to a device via Telnet
--basic commands to operate a system.
+- basic commands to operate a system.
--basic commands to operate a file.
+- basic commands to operate a file.

 ## Lab Diagram